Kartik-Kashyap/chaotic-kartik-digital-garden/src/site/notes/PROJECTS-CREATIONS/POETRIES/HER/O₂.md

 and insecurities
 and self-hatred
 and existential crisis
-and suicidal tendencies
+and suicidal tendencies—
 and burned a bonfire there.
-all of them to ashes.
+all of them reduced to ashes.

 you made them kneel
-and beg for mercy
+and beg for mercy.
-you didn't let me forgive
+you didn't let me forgive,
-handed me a gun
+instead handed me a gun
-guided me to shoot them
+guided me to shoot,
-but my hands trembled
+but my hands trembled.
+self-destructive side of me
+couldn't let me be free.
-self-destructive side of me couldn't let me. but you took the charge, and killed all of them with a single bullet named "vaibhu".
+but you took the charge,
+and killed all of them
+with a single bullet
+named "twinkle".

 you healed me.
-and i didn’t even know i was bleeding until you loved me clean. i thought something damaged can never be repaired. but you did it. to me. now i know i didn't need to push you away, and i didn't need to be fixed, before i deserved you.
+and i didn’t even know i was bleeding until you loved me clean. i thought something damaged can never be repaired. but you proved me wrong, and i couldn't be more happy. i yearned for someone to save me. you did. and now i know, i didn't need to push you away, and i didn't need to be fixed, before i deserved you.